3 Difficulty levels

 Damn it, Konami!

 The opening to Crisis Force is straight to the point and shows twin siblings waking up to their true legacy after Tokyo is bombarbed by an alien fleet.
-You'll see them again if you manage to overcome seven areas filled enemies and guarded by bosses that tend to be large and move all over the screen.
+You'll see them again if you manage to overcome seven areas filled with enemies and guarded by bosses that tend to be large and move all over the screen.
 Even though there are opportunities for milking I couldn't find any spot where it'd be possible to safely break the game, so eventually all enemies will perish.
 Ancient grounds compose a good chunk of the gameplay with Egyptian motifs in more than one level, as well as volcanoes and a sci-fi touch that reaches its peak in the boss rush of the final stage.
 Each weapon/ship can be handy in several parts of the game, even though the weapons fired by the default ship are the most powerful ones.
 Nevertheless it's very important to always get a power-up upon getting hit and not be greedy with bombs, especially in areas where enemies tend to enter the screen attacking with no prior warning.

 Speaking of bombs, it's also important to mention that every ship form has a specific bomb animation.
 For the straight shot we get a round blast that expands outwards, the rear shot blows up a hole that sucks everything around it and the side shot sees the ship disintegrating and reintegrating again while being invincible.
 The best one in my opinion is the round blast, even if it doesn't come with invincibility.
 By the way, abusing the invincibility window that comes with the ship's special form is a safe way to deal with tricky passages, at least while you're learning them.
 Aggression and brute force is always the best alternative if you know what lies ahead.
 From what I could notice extends are granted with 50, 100 and 200 thousand points with another probable one at 400K.